InformaticsMatters/squonk2-data-manager-job-operator/README.md

 You can build the image yourself using docker compose.
 The following will build and push an operator image with a specific tag: -

-    export IMAGE_TAG=31.0.0-alpha.1
+    export IMAGE_TAG=34.0.0-alpha.1
     docker compose build
     docker compose push

 ## Versioning
 We adopt a different approach for operator naming.
-At the time of writing we were on version 19 and major changes do not result in changes to this number. **Why?**
+At the time of writing we were on version 33 and major changes do not result in changes to this number. **Why?**

 The major revision is actually used to identify the Kubernetes 1.x release the operator is built against.
-So the `31.x.x` operator is built using the Python 31.x Kubernetes package.
+So the `33.x.x` operator is built using the Python 33.x Kubernetes package.

 >   See the `kubernetes` package version in `operator/requrements.txt`.

-When we make major/significant changes we update the **minor** value and for bug-fixes we adjust the **patch** value.
-So, for a build against Kubernetes 1.31 our **major** version will always be `31`.
+When we make feature changes we update the **minor** value and for bug-fixes we adjust the **patch** value.
+So, for a build against Kubernetes 1.33 our **major** version will always be `33`.

 ## Deploying into the Data Manager API
-We use [Ansible] and community modules in [Ansible Galaxy] as the deployment mechanism, using the `operator` Ansible role in this repository and a Kubernetes config (KUBECONFIG).
-All of this is done via a suitable Python environment using the requirements in the root of the project...
+We use [Ansible] and is done via a suitable Python environment using the requirements in the root of the project...

     python -m venv venv
     source venv/bin/activate
     pip install --upgrade pip
     pip install -r requirements.txt
-    ansible-galaxy install -r requirements.yaml

-Set your KUBECONFIG for the cluster and verify its right: -
+Set your KUBECONFIG for the cluster and verify it's as expected by listing the nodes: -

     export KUBECONFIG=~/k8s-config/config-local
     kubectl get no
     [...]

-Now, create a parameter file (i.e. `parameters.yaml`) based on the project's `example-parameters.yaml`, setting values for the operator that match your needs.
+Now, create a parameter file (i.e. `parameters.yaml`) based on the project's `parameters-template.yaml`, setting values for the operator that match your needs.
 Then deploy, using Ansible, from the root of the project: -

     PARAMS=parameters